KJC-GDSC/.github/profile/README.md

 ## Let's Build the Future Together

-Our journey at KJC GDSC is an ever-evolving tech odyssey.
+Our journey at KJ-GDSC is an ever-evolving tech odyssey.
 We invite you to explore our GitHub repositories, contribute, and become a part of our story.
 Together, we'll continue to code for good, learn together, and innovate for a better tomorrow.

 ## Connect With Us